hanaa-mohamed/cpprelude/docs/hash_array.md

 const_value_view cvalues() const;
 ```

-Returns a value view of the values inside the hash array. which can be used as a container and loop through all the values.
+Returns a value view of the values inside the hash array which can be used as a container and loop through all the values.

 ### Hash Set